USTC-Software/BioPanoServer/new_api.md

 The default response is in json, if you want the response in other format, please add parameter "format=XML", "format=YAML", etc.

+If anything goes south, you will get a error response:

+	{
+		'status': 'error',
+		'reason': '<err_reason>',
+	}

 ## DIRECTORY

 	POST	/auth/oauth/authorize